pnp/sp-dev-fx-extensions/README.md

 ## Modern Page Template with PnP/PnPjs in action
 ![WebPartInAction](./assets/use-Modern-Page-Template-extension.gif)

-## How to build a Modern Page Template
+## How to set a Modern Page as Page Template
 ![WebPartInAction](./assets/how-to-make-a-page-template-pnp.gif)

 ## Future improvements